naturuplift/SVGLogoMaker/README.md

 ## Features

 - Choose from a variety of shapes and colors for your logo.
-- Add text to your logo with customizable fonts and styles.
+- Add text to your logo.
 - Save the generated SVG logo to a `.svg` file.
 - Simple and user-friendly command-line interface (CLI).